 Subtitles do make it easier for viewers to understand the video.
 So in most cases, we prefer to watch blockbuster movies, TV series/shows and music videos, native or foreign, with subtitles enabled.
-If you happen to be a vlogger, you will also know about the indispensability of subtitles, because it can make the audiences more engaged and increase the social reaches.
+If you happen to be a vlogger, you will also know about the indispensability of subtitles, because it can make the audiences more engaged and increase your social reaches.

 We the ordinary people are keen on video with subs, not to mention those special ones like the elderly or the deaf who are hard of hearing...

 So how to add subtitles into MP4 video easily, fixing it on video permanently or making it adjustable?
 Here we recommend an all-sided program to help add SRT (SubRip), the most commonly used captioning file format, into MP4 video on Windows and Mac platforms at will.

 With VideoProc, the feature-laden video processing software, you can get an overall control of your video & subtitles by: